quincycs/aws-cdk-q-starter/README.md

 # DEV_MODE = true

 DEV_MODE=true allows you to deploy your changes from your local machine.
 It also deploys a bastion host inside your VPC.
+The purpose of dev mode is to let you change anything about your infrastructure on your own defined environment.
+This gives you confidence that your changes will deploy correctly in produdction because you're able to deploy /master in your own environment, then deploy your changes without issue.

 **Setup:**